 The Inca Trail in Peru follows in the ancient footsteps of the Inca Empire to the world-famous "Lost City of the Inca": Machu Picchu.
 The popular hike was once used to communicate with the "Antis" (the jungle people), and today, the 45-kilometre Inca Trail is the most famous hike in South America.

-The Inca Trail links a range of stunningly preserved Inca ruins, while the scenery itself is breathtaking.
-Get ready for views of snow-capped mountains that give way to lush, humid cloud forest.
-Our four-day Inca Trail hiking tour concludes with a guided visit of the ruins of Machu Picchu - a truly unforgettable experience.
+The Inca Trail links a range of stunningly preserved Inca ruins, while the scenery itself is absolutely breathtaking.
+Get ready for views of snow-capped mountains that give way to the lush, humid cloud forest.
+Our four-day Inca Trail hiking tour concludes with a guided visit to the ruins of Machu Picchu - a truly unforgettable experience.

 Remember that Inca Trail Tickets are limited.
-You need to book this hike between 2 up till 6 months ahead.
-If the Inca Trail is sold out, the Salkantay Trek is one o f the most popular alternatives.
+You need to book the Inca Trail between 2 up till 6 months ahead.
+If no Inca trail tickets are available the Salkantay Trek is one of the most popular alternatives.
 You can also choose a train tour to Machu Picchu.

 We pick you up from your hotel in Cusco and take you to the starting point of the Inca Trail by bus.
 From here, it’s seven hours of hiking to reach the first campsite, located in Huayllabamba.
 Total distance hiked: 11 kilometers.

 We start hiking after a nutritious breakfast.
 Today, the mountain pass of Warmi Wañusca, which sits at a - quite literally - breath-taking 4,200-meters above sea level, is the highest point along our route.
 We also visit the round ruins of Runkurakay and those of Sayacmarca, accessed up steep stairs and camp the night at Pacaymayo.
 Total distance hiked: nine kilometers.